Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

 It's typical for a React developer to start in one file, then begin to divide it into new files and components as things grow.
 This keeps things organized and easy to read.
 There seems to be a general agreement that files should not be over 200 or 300 lines long, but of course there are plenty of opinions.

 1. Create a new folder in `client/src` named `components`.
-Create a file called `footer.jsx` within `components`.
+Create a file called `Footer.jsx` within `components`.

 Having a folder called `components` will be useful because in the future, we can have other folders such as `apis` or `utils`.
 Separating concerns in a project is a good practice because it makes the files and folders easier to read and navigate.

-2. Copy all the code from `<footer>` to `</footer>` in `App.js` and paste it into `components/footer.jsx`.
+2. Copy all the code from `<footer>` to `</footer>` in `App.js` and paste it into `components/Footer.jsx`.

-3. Use your knowledge of React to convert this to a component named `Footer` that is exported from `components/footer.jsx` back to its original position in `App.js`.
+3. Use your knowledge of React to convert this to a component named `Footer` that is exported from `components/Footer.jsx` back to its original position in `App.js`.
 You can do it!

+4. Follow the same step for creating `components/Header.jsx` file.
+Copy the header section code from `App.js` and paste it in `Header.jsx` file.
+Don't forget to import calendar icon.

 ### Users Subcomponent

 Before this stage, ensure you have a commit in place with the working app.

 **All your data added via the UI will be gone when you refresh the page**, because all the JS files will be reloaded.
-In later weeks you'll learn how to save your data in databases instead of browser memory.
+In later days you'll learn how to save your data in databases instead of browser memory.
 Because of this, it's much easier to have some mock users and events at the top of your files.
 This way, every time you refresh, some data already exists.

 ### Display All Users